AndreasHeger/CGATReport/doc/Gallery.rst

 Stats
 =====

-The :class:`Renderer.RendererStats` class computes summary statistics and displays them in a table.
+The :class:`Transformer.TransformerStats` class computes summary statistics and displays them in a table.

 .. report:: Trackers.SingleColumnDataExample
+   :render: table
-   :render: stats
+   :transform: stats

    A table.